WhiteOlivierus/ESP8266-cpp-dev-container/Readme.md

 # ESP8266 C++ dev container

-I'm never gona have to setup this shit again.
+I'm never gonna have to setup this shit again.
 Al hail docker.

 This template comes with: